Not All Cruise Price Alerts Are Worth Setting Up. Here's How to Tell.

 The best cruise price alert isn't the one that fires the most.
 It's the one that fires when the price is genuinely worth booking.

-Cruise Radar scores every fare 0-100 based on 2.6M+ price snapshots, then shows you the score right on the booking page.
+Cruise Price Tracker scores every fare 0-100 based on 2.6M+ price snapshots, then shows you the score right on the booking page.
 No tab-switching.
 No guessing.

 Data references based on 2.6M+ price snapshots across 9 cruise lines and 75+ ships, with 785,000+ new snapshots added monthly.
 For live market data, visit Market Pulse.